kuhn-ruess/cmdbsyncer-docs/docs/installation/setup_offline.md

 ### Next Steps

-If you built the bundle with `--include-syncer`, the `cmdbsyncer` console script is now on your `PATH` — the application behaves exactly like a regular PyPI install.
+If you built the bundle with `--include-syncer` or `--syncer-from-git`, the `cmdbsyncer` console script is now on your `PATH` — the application behaves exactly like a regular PyPI install.
 Continue with [Installation from PyPI](setup_pip.md#initialize-the-application) to initialize the application (`cmdbsyncer sys self_configure`), point it at MongoDB, and set up a WSGI server.